 Areas of Interest: mental health, adolescent health, UC-HBCU Summer Research

-Candice is a first-year MPH student in Epidemiology/Biostatistics.
+Candice is a second-year MPH student in the Epidemiology and Biostatistics concentration.
 She graduated from Xavier University of Louisiana in 2016 with a degree in Public Health Sciences and a minor in Biology.
 In the past she worked as a UC-HBCU Summer Research Fellow at UC Berkeley examining the effect of adverse childhood experiences on postpartum weight retention in women of childbearing age.
 Since graduation, Candice worked at the School of Public Health as a Student Services Advisor supporting undergraduate students.
 Candice is passionate about addressing mental health concerns within the adolescent and young adult population.
-In her free time, she enjoys going for walks, relaxing and spending time with family.
+In her free time, she enjoys going for walks, relaxing, and spending time with family.

 Areas of Interest: infectious diseases, communicable disease control and prevention, Zika

-Cezanne Bianco is an MPH student in Epidemiology/Biostatistics.
-She is thrilled to be attending Berkeley where she hopes to connect two passions—data analysis and public health.
-She plans to work as an infectious disease epidemiologist, working both locally and in developing countries to protect the health of vulnerable populations.
-Cezanne graduated from UC Irvine where she studied Public Health Policy.
-She worked at the Orange County Health Care Agency as a Public Health Emergency Preparedness (PHEP) funded contract employee in response to international Zika outbreaks.
-Aside from public health, she loves learning about other cultures and languages. she will be working in Brazil next summer on a Zika project and learning Portuguese.
+My name is Cezanne Bianco, an MPH student with a concentration in Epidemiology and Biostatistics.
+I am thrilled to be attending Berkeley where I hope to connect two passions of mine – data analysis and public health.
+I aspire for these passions to translate into a career as an infectious disease epidemiologist, working both locally and in developing countries to protect the health of vulnerable populations.
+I graduated from UC Irvine where I studied Public Health Policy.
+During my gap year, I worked at the Orange County Health Care Agency as a Public Health Emergency Preparedness (PHEP) funded contract employee in response to international Zika outbreaks.
+My time working in public health at the local level has solidified my passion for working with vulnerable populations and learning about communicable disease control and prevention.
+Aside from public health, I love learning about other cultures and languages.
+I will be working in Brazil next summer on a Zika project and learning Portuguese.

 Areas of Interest: disease surveillance, vector-borne infectious diseases, outbreak investigation, GIS

-Maher Yassin is a first-year MPH student in Epidemiology/Biostatistics.
-He is from Orange County, California, and completed a Bachelor of Science in Biology with a minor in Applied Statistics at UC Riverside.
+Maher Yassin is a second-year MPH student in Epidemiology & Biostatistics.
+He is from Orange County, CA, and completed a Bachelor of Science in Biology with a minor in Applied Statistics at UC Riverside.
 Prior to coming to Berkeley, he worked in an ecology lab studying biological pest control and entomology.
 His current goal is to become an infectious disease epidemiologist at a public health department.
-He is interested in the epidemiology of emerging and vector-borne infectious diseases, disease surveillance, outbreak investigation and the use of mapping software (such as GIS) to better understand and control disease.
+He is interested in the epidemiology of emerging and vector-borne infectious diseases, disease surveillance, outbreak investigation, and the use of mapping software (such as GIS) to better understand and control disease.
 He is also a member of Cal STAPH and an Epi/Bio Student Government Representative.
-In his spare time, he enjoys hiking, watching movies, baking and discussing politics.
+In his spare time, he enjoys hiking, watching movies, baking, and discussing politics.

 Areas of Interest: AmeriCorps, zoonotic/vector-borne infectious disease

-Lauren O’Neal is a first-year MPH student in Global Health and the Environment.
-Originally from Austin, Texas, she attended the University of Texas at Dallas where she completed a BS in Biology, minoring in Public Health and Political Science.
-After graduating, she completed an AmeriCorps service term in the Keep Austin Housed Program, where she provided medical case management services to people experiencing homelessness.
-Lauren is interested in the intersection of human and animal environments, zoonotic or vector-borne infectious diseases, and the political and social drivers of health.
-In her free time, she enjoys spending time outside, accumulating indoor plants and traveling.
+Lauren O’Neal is a second-year MPH student in Global Health & Environment.
+Originally from Austin, TX, she attended the University of Texas at Dallas where she completed a B.S. in Biology, minoring in Public Health and Political Science.
+After graduating, she completed an AmeriCorps service term providing medical case management to people experiencing homelessness.
+Lauren is interested in the intersection of human and animal environments, infectious diseases, and the political and social drivers of health.
+This summer, she worked for the Office of Environmental Health Hazard Assessment in CalEPA researching the benefits and impacts of California’s climate policy.
+In her free time, she enjoys spending time outside, accumulating indoor plants, and traveling.

-Areas of Interest: community-based participatory research, Latinx communities, AmeriCorps, quality of care, Medicaid policy
+Areas of Interest: community-based participatory research, Latinx communities, AmeriCorps, Medicaid policy

-Michelle Carrera is a first-year MPH student in Health Policy and Management.
+Michelle Carrera is a second-year MPH student in Health Policy & Management.
 She earned her bachelor’s degree at Boston University, where she studied International Relations, with minors in Public Health and Women’s & Gender studies.
 Michelle has experience working with community-based participatory research projects focused on health disparities in low-income and Latinx populations.
-Prior to graduate school, Michelle served two years as an AmeriCorps member with the International Rescue Committee, helping recently resettled refugees with acute and chronic health needs in the Intensive Case Management program navigate healthcare systems in the United States.
-Michelle’s interests include quality of care, coordination of care, Medicaid policy and improving access to care for low-income populations.
-Originally from Miami, in her free time she enjoys road trips, visiting National Parks and spending time with family.
+Prior to graduate school, Michelle served two years as an AmeriCorps member with the International Rescue Committee, helping recently resettled refugees with acute and chronic health needs in the Intensive Case Management program navigate healthcare systems in the US.
+Michelle’s interests include coordination of care, Medicaid policy, and improving access to care for low-income populations.
+Originally from Miami, FL, in her free time she enjoys road trips, visiting National Parks, and spending time with family.

 Areas of Interest: AmeriCorps, Health Career Connection, program design and evaluation, social determinants of health, immigrant communities